Last updated on April 27th, 2014 at 12:47 pm

 That’s when I noticed the bike helmet and the bike.

-I thought, “Dear God, how is this man going to ride a bike?”
-There I was already putting limits on someone’s dreams thank you negatively programmed part of me.
+I thought, “Dear God, how will this man ride a bike?”
+There I was, already putting limits on someone’s dreams, thank you, negatively programmed part of me.

-I got his water-pack, attached to his backpack, and secured the tube for him to drink.
+I got his water pack, attached it to his backpack, and secured the tube for him to drink.
 He looked me straight in the eye.
-His eyes were clear and full of love, spirit and gratitude.
-He drooled and I picked up the towel and wiped his mouth.
+His eyes were clear and full of love, spirit, and gratitude.
+He drooled, and I picked up the towel and wiped his mouth.

-We got his bike into an open space for him and my friend walked next to him towards the bike.
-We all just stood there — him smiling at us and clapping at his excitement to get on his transportation and ride like a freebird.
+We got his bike into an open space for him, and my friend walked towards the bike next to him.
+We all just stood there–him smiling at us and clapping at his excitement to get on his transportation and ride like a Freebird.
 I imagine I looked like a dumb-ass.
-I felt foolish, then I found myself becoming grateful to have met such a person which turned into empowerment.
+I felt foolish, but then I became grateful to have met such a person, which turned into empowerment.

-I looked up as he pointed to his race number, that read, “Aids Ride.”
+I looked up as he pointed to his race number, “Aids Ride.”
 He then lifted his bike pants to reveal his tan line.
 He gave a “thumbs-up” and effortlessly rode off.

 Tears poured from my face.

 I don’t know who that man was, but he is now one of my heroes.
-He was sent to sit two tables away from me that day in order to boost my confidence and dream stamina.
-I don’t feel sorry for him and I don’t feel sorry for myself.
+That day, he was sent to sit two tables away from me to boost my confidence and dream stamina.
+I don’t feel sorry for him, and I don’t feel sorry for myself.

-He revealed to me that I have no limits — only the ones I set for myself.
+He revealed that I have no limits—only the ones I set for myself.
 He’s the living, breathing example of how far I mentally need to go to make my dreams come true.
-There he was against all odds clearly living his life to the fullest — no matter how difficult it was for him.
-And he was happy too.
+There he was, against all odds, clearly living his life to the fullest—no matter how difficult it was for him.
+And he was happy, too.

 I learned a big lesson that day.

-All dreamers experience obstacles, deflated self-confidence, burn-out, and fatigue.
-As a professional chef, the culinary industry alone is enough to make you want to sleep away your waking hours and just forget about it.
+All dreamers experience obstacles, deflated self-confidence, burnout, and fatigue.
+As a professional chef, the culinary industry alone makes you want to sleep away your waking hours and just forget about it.

-When your dream is kicking your butt and you think it’s time to have a pitty-party: find a hero.
-Some one, anyone — living or dead.
+When your dream is kicking your butt, and you think it’s time to have a pity party: find a hero.
+Someone, anyone–living or dead.
 Look for people on the street while you half-consciously run your errands.
 Look for life trying to answer you through your everyday encounters.
 Chances are, the universe will be sending a messenger.
 Hear it, would ya’?

 This week’s recipe is for the hero inside of every one of us.
-This is for when you are too busy to stop to eat because you are out being the hero in your own life.
+This is for when you are too busy to stop eating because you are out being the hero in your life.
 Take this with you to keep you energized while you put on your cape.

 And remember to look for the hero inside yourself.